Pond Battery - Poems of Green Energy

 Researcher: Giusy Checola

-Pond Battery video visualises the electrical energy generated by MFC (Microbial Fuel Cell) in outdoor conditions during seven month time period.
+Pond Battery video visualises the electrical energy generated by MFC (Microbial Fuel Cell) in outdoor conditions during a seven month time period.
 “The work is a part of the Biotricity series, an ongoing art and science research project, exploring dynamics of local ecosystems for envisioning the renewable future networks.
 Electricity generation process was interpreted into live sound and image structures, providing an aesthetic perspective on the interaction between nature and technology, ecological systems and electronic networks, human and micro-worlds.

 Collected data from the seven month long observation period are transformed into data visualisation, video and sound, creating sensual and emotional experiences - a poetics of green energy”.